George (footballer, born 1978)

-George dos Santos Paladini (born 13 March 1978 in Rio de Janeiro), known mononymously George, is a Brazilian footballer who last played for Wellington Phoenix in the A-League.
+George dos Santos Paladini (born 13 March 1978), known mononymously George, is a Brazilian former footballer.

 Biography

 He started his football career in Brazil with Flamengo before moving to Portugal for five years to play for C.D.
 Santa Clara.

 He returnend to Brazil to play for Sport Recife before he left to play for Venezuelan club Carabobo.

 In June 2007, he was signed by A-League club Wellington Phoenix, but left in November 2007.